 Our mobile application platform, "Dhani", is equipped to run credit checks (based on well identified parameters).
 The platform is capable of generating credit scorecards after considering all factors including an individual's internal credit rating, information from external credit bureaus and other details.
-Our platform is powerful enough to handle large volume of data required to evaluate customer applications and flexible enough to capitalize on changing customer preferences, market trends and regulatory requirements.
+We believe, our platform is efficient to handle large volume of data required to evaluate customer applications and flexible to capitalize on changing customer preferences, market trends and regulatory requirements.